maths/moodle-qtype_stack/doc/en/Authoring/GeoGebra.md

 ### Using commands inside `[[geogebra]][[/geogebra]]`

-You can use the following commands inside the geogebra tag if the sub tags cant fit your task idea:
+You can use the following commands inside the geogebra tag if the sub tags do not fit your task idea:

 * `stack_geogebra_bind_point(args)`
 * `stack_geogebra_bind_value(args)`